ghuh/bookmark_manager/README.md

 This has several advantages:

-- It's not tied to any specific browser so it is easier to switch back and forth between Firefox and Chrome over the years.
+- It's not tied to any specific browser, so it is easier to switch back and forth between Firefox and Chrome over the years.
-- Flat files are forever even if the tools built around them become deprecated so there is no concern of every losing data.
+- Flat files are forever.
+Even if the tools built around them become deprecated so there is no concern of every losing data.
-- Flat file play nicely with Git/SCM.
+- Flat files play nicely with Git/SCM.

-The intention is that the CSV file is stored in Git/SCM and it can be synced between devices using Git/SCM.
+The intention is that the CSV file is stored in Git/SCM, and it can be synced between devices using Git/SCM.

 ### Details